datafold/data-diff/README.md

 # **data-diff**

-_data-diff is in shape to be run in production, but also under development._
+_data-diff is in shape to be run in production, but it is also under development._

 ----